top of page

 ADDICTIONS COUNSELLING

 There's a lot of banter about addiction and impulsive behaviours.
-So what's the difference?
-You may be asking do I have an addiction, or do I really have a problem?
-There's so much information on social media and it can be confusing and often misleading.
+So what does it all mean?
+You may well be asking, “Do I have an addiction?” or, “Do I really have a problem?”

-My continued addictions training and affiliation is with IITAP (International Institute for Trauma & Addictions Professionals) as a CSAT (Certified Sex Addiction Therapist), which is based on Dr Patrick Carnes years of clinical work and extensive research.
+My continued Addictions Training and affiliation is with IITAP (International Institute for Trauma & Addictions Professionals) as a CSAT (Certified Sex Addiction Therapist), which is based on Dr Patrick Carnes’ years of clinical work and extensive research.

 gaKgKx3nR1GRMH3xn+xGkQ_thumb_9cbd.jpg